-is a skilled litigator, focusing on the defense of state and federal actions through all phases of court proceedings and discovery, including the defense of class actions and multi-district litigation (MDL).
-His extensive litigation experience covers a variety of disciplines, including products liability, professional liability, complex torts, employment law, business and probate, subrogation, construction defect, landlord-tenant, and premises liability.
-He also has considerable experience in trust and estate planning, and probate administration.
-In addition, Garrett regularly represents state and federal candidates and campaigns in election contests across Southern California.
-Before joining Enterprise Counsel Group, Garrett practiced in the Los Angeles office of a national litigation firm.
+Garrett’s extensive litigation experience covers a variety of disciplines including products liability, professional liability, complex torts, business and probate, subrogation, landlord-tenant, and premises liability.
+He has represented national and international clients in state and federal actions through all phases of court proceedings and discovery, including the defense of class actions and multi-district litigation (MDL).
+Outside the litigation context, Garrett has considerable experience in trust and estate planning, and probate administration.
+Finally, Garrett regularly represents state and federal candidates and campaigns in election contests across Southern California.
+Before joining Enterprise Counsel Group, Garrett practiced in the Los Angeles office of an international litigation firm.